underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --api-version <version>                         Sets the API version for the job manifest in deploy-job.
   --labels <labels>                               Optional: Specifies a comma-separated list of key-value pairs for labels (e.g., "app=my-app,env=prod").
   --claim-name <name>                             Optional: Specifies the claim name for volume mounting in deploy-job.
-  --kind <kind-type>                              Specifies the kind of Kubernetes resource (e.g., Job, Deployment) for deploy-job.
+  --kind-type <kind-type>                         Specifies the kind of Kubernetes resource (e.g., Job, Deployment) for deploy-job.
-  --kubeadm                                       Flag to indicate Kubeadm cluster type context --k3s                                           Flag to indicate K3s cluster type context --force                                         Forces operation, overriding any warnings or conflicts.
+  --force                                         Forces operation, overriding any warnings or conflicts.
   --tls                                           Enables TLS for the runner execution.
   --reset                                         Resets the runner state before execution.